 Potash used in fertilizers is responsible for approximately 40 to 60 percent of the world’s food supply.
 The fertilizer industry benefits from potash production by providing nutrients to the soil, 95 percent of potash is used in the agricultural industry and 5 percent is used for commercial and industrial applications.

 Potash is mined underground from ore deposits or extracted from salt lakes.
 Everyday throughout the operation of a potash mine, organizations face many challenges that threaten the efficiency and profitability of the industry.
-Our RFID Systems provide ways to improve the business including:
+Our experience in deploying RFID Systems may provide ways to improve the business including:

 - Inventory Management and Tracking